 Dating is already a vulnerable situation and doing this decreases our self-esteem and makes us feel like we cannot do things without someone’s help.
 If we need help, we’ll ask.
 Wait to be asked rather than stepping in like a saviour if you’re not needed in that instance.

 The most important thing is to treat them just as you would treat anyone else: with respect.

-James Parr is a First Nations model and writer.
+James Parr is a proud Wiradjuri man, activist, model and writer.
 Follow him on Instagram.